GuillaumeRoss/oops.computer/content/posts/safer-github-setup.md

 Keep administrator privileges to the absolute minimum.
 Keep in mind that anybody with owner privileges on your GitHub environment would be able to disable all the security controls discussed in this document - without being detected, unless you were using the [Audit API](https://docs.github.com/en/organizations/keeping-your-organization-secure/reviewing-the-audit-log-for-your-organization) with automated detection.

-Make sure two people are able to get to owner privileges, but no more.
-As you increase your security and consider becoming compliant with various frameworks, you might even have to restrict that even more, by splitting passwords and 2FA credentials between different people.
+Make sure two people can get to owner privileges, but no more.

 ## Repositories
 Repositories are the main reason organizations use GitHub.
 If you're not going to create them, why bother?

 There are many ways to protect repositories and the code they contain.
-This requires controlling who is able to create and configure the repositories, then, to have a standard configuration applied to them.
+Controlling who can create and configure repositories is needed to limit sprawl and configuration drift.

 ### Member Repository Permissions - 🌯

-To keep control on the configuration of repositories, you must ensure GitHub owners are the only ones able to create them.
+Ensure GitHub owners are the only ones able to create repositories.

 ### Repository Creation - 🌯

-Under *‌Member repository permissions*, make sure you uncheck permissions for the creation of public and private repositories.
+Under *‌Member repository permissions*, make sure you uncheck permissions allowing the creation of public and private repositories.

 ![Repo creation permissions to uncheck!](../images/safer-github-setup/repo_creation.png)